Dental Implants for Los Gatos

 Doesn’t it hurt?

 It’s not that bad at all.
 Research has shown that placing an implant is much less painful or traumatic to oral health than having a tooth extracted.
 Depending on the number and position of dental implants, the procedure typically takes between 45 minutes and an hour, and our team of experts is able to complete the entire process in our comfortable dental practice.
 Most people need only local anesthesia, but we also offer nitrous oxide and oral conscious sedation for those who struggle with dental anxiety or who struggle to numb with local anesthesia alone.
 The vast majority of people are quite surprised how little discomfort they experience after having the implant placed, and all of them agree that having a tooth removed caused more discomfort than having the implant placed.
 Most of us have not had a dental implant placed in our jawbone before, so some of the fear and apprehension people have is because it is a procedure unknown to them.
 People who have had their second or third or fourth implant placed have no worries because the first one was so easy.
 Following treatment, you'll experience very little discomfort because the bone tissue we implant the post into does not have sensitive nerve endings that send pain signals.
 People have different pain thresholds and emotional concerns that can cause pain, so we never claim that any procedure we do is “painless,” but the overwhelming consensus from people is that this is a fairly easy and tolerable procedure.
-Dr. Sawyer and Dr. Diercks have placed implants in friends and family members over the years and they still get invited to dinners and parties.
+Dr. Diercks has placed implants in friends and family members over the years and they still get invited to dinners and parties.
 Infection is an oral and overall health risk we try to prevent by placing you on antibiotics leading up to and following treatment.
 These antibiotic pills prevent possible infection in the healing tissue around the implant site.
 How long we wait before removing the healing screw and proceeding depends on a few things.
 Bone density, implant location, smoking habits, presence of infection, and health issues all factor into how long the bone needs to attach to the implant.
 In many cases, we can put a temporary tooth on the implant the same day it is placed.
 In other cases, we may have to wait up to three months.
 Every case is different, and sometimes we really cannot say for sure until the day of surgery.
 Whether the bone is soft and spongy or hard and thick is not always easy to determine by x-ray alone, and softer bone requires a longer healing time.
 We offer a free digital panoramic film and a free implant consult for anyone interested in dental implants.

 Once you’re ready for your new implants, it’ll be time for their placement into the jawbone.
 While many dental practices must refer people to outside specialists for this service, our doctors have the expertise to handle it right here in our Los Gatos office for a more familiar and comfortable experience overall.
 Following the placement, you typically need to undergo a period of healing, which allows the implants to form a sturdy bond with your natural tissue.
 Finally, you'll return to Los Gatos Dental Group, so we can design and place beautifully lifelike restorations on top of your implants completing your new and improved smile.